ianarawjo/splat/README.md

  <img src="images/splat-logo.png" width="120px">

+**Organize ideas visually.
+One HTML file.
+Zero installation.**

 An affinity diagramming tool for tasks like qualitative coding and mind-mapping, with a single-file footprint.
- - Cluster notes on a canvas in your web browser
+ - Cluster notes locally in your web browser
  - Basic tools like select, group move, duplicate, color
  - Save/load board state to/from JSON: dead-easy to transfer to others and edit yourself
  - Semantic search with embedding models by HF Transformers.js (entirely in browser), Ollama, or OpenAI